Dauphin25/workout-planner-django/README.md

 ## 📖 Project Overview

-This project is a RESTful API for a **Personalized Workout Planner** system, designed for internship submission.
+This project is a RESTful API for a **Personalized Workout Planner** system.
 It enables users to create and manage customized workout plans, track fitness goals, and monitor progress.
 Key features include secure authentication, a rich database of exercises, goal tracking, achievements, and guided workout sessions.